LivniGuy/open-lakehouse-workshop-jan2025/Best Practices/Best Practice 03 - Table Evolution/README.md

 ## Overview
 The evolution of tables in data lakehouses primarily involved transitioning from the traditional data warehouse concept of strictly structured tables to more flexible, open table formats like Apache Iceberg and Delta Lake, allowing for better handling of large, diverse datasets while maintaining data quality and enabling efficient data operations like updates and deletes, which were previously difficult in traditional data lakes; this shift was driven by the need to combine the scalability of data lakes with the performance and reliability of data warehouses, leading to the "lakehouse" architecture.

-Using the table evolution features in a data lakehouse is considered a best practice for several reasons:
+Cloudera understands that the table evolution features in a data lakehouse is considered a best practice for several reasons:

 - **Adaptability to changing requirements** because business needs and data sources evolve.
 - **Minimize Disruption** as traditional data management often requires downtime during schema changes.